ababaian/VIRUSxDISCVRY/tools/IUPred2A.md

 [IUPred2A: context-dependent prediction of protein disorder as a function of redox state and protein binding](https://academic.oup.com/nar/article/46/W1/W329/5026265)

 [AIUPred, IUPred 3.0 newest version](https://iupred.elte.hu/)

+This information was edited using a generative LLM model [Claude, Sonnet 4.5, November 28, 2025]